-40 C.F.R. § 51.308 (d)(1)(i)(A) requires that in establishing reasonable progress goals for each Class I area, the state must consider the costs of compliance, the time necessary for compliance, the energy and non-air quality environmental impacts of compliance, and the remaining useful life of any potentially affected sources, and the SIP must include a demonstration showing how these factors were taken into consideration in setting the goal.
-These factors are sometimes termed the "four statutory factors," since their consideration is required by the Clean Air Act.62
+In accordance with 40 C.F.R. § 51.308 (d)(1)(i)(A), when establishing reasonable progress goals for each Class I area, the state must consider the costs of compliance, the time necessary for compliance, the energy and non-air quality environmental impacts of compliance, and the remaining useful life of any potentially affected sources.
+The SIP must include a demonstration showing how these factors were taken into consideration in setting the goal.
+These factors are sometimes termed the "four statutory factors," since their consideration is required by the Clean Air Act.
+62